WalletConnect/walletconnect-docs/docs/swift/sign/wallet-usage.md

 # Wallet Usage

 ### Configure Networking and Pair clients

-Make sure what you properly configure Networking and Pair Clients first
+Confirm you have configured the Network and Pair Client first
 - [Networking](../core/networking-configuration.md)
 - [Pairing](../core/pairing-usage.md)

 ### Subscribe for Sign publishers

-When your `Sign` instance receives requests from a peer it will publish related event.
-So you should set subscription to handle them.
+When your `Sign` instance receives requests from a peer it will publish a related event.
+Set a subscription to handle them.

 ```swift
 Sign.instance.sessionDeletePublisher